mergeability/mergeable-readthedoc-dev/docs/configuration.rst

 Basics
 =====================================

-Mergeable configuration consists of an array of rule sets where each rule set needs to have the following properties:
+Mergeable configuration consists of an array of independent rule sets where each rule set needs to have the following properties:

 when:
     specify webhook event(s) in which to process the rule set